wonsunahn/CS1632_PittEdu/README.md

 options.addArguments("--disable-dev-shm-usage");	// Disable /dev/shm which is limited to 64MB in Docker and use /tmp/ instead to store shared memory files
 ```

-I add the above options by replacing the setUp() method in PittCSTest.java
+I add the above options by replacing the setUp() method in PittEduTest.java
 with my own version that looks like the following:

 ```